JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 The immunophenotype of lacunar variants is identical to that of other RS cells found in classical subtypes.

 * L&H variants express B cell markers (e.g., CD20) and usually fail to express CD15 and CD30.

+Hairy Cell leukemia

+* The tumor cells express pan-B cell markers (CD19 and CD20), surface immunoglobulin, and CD11c and CD103; the latter two antigens are not present on most other B cell tumors, making them diagnostically useful.

+Adult T Cell Leukemia/Lymphoma

+* In addition to CD4, the leukemic cells express high levels of CD25, the IL-2 receptor α chain.

 ## Prognosis